eliminmax/eambfc/README.md

   * [x] ensure multi-byte values are written in an endian-agnostic manner.
   * [x] Bundle `elf.h` - its not always available on POSIX+C99 systems
   * [x] replace the Makefile with a better, more portable one
+* [x] support printing multiple error messages

 #### In Progress

-* [ ] support printing multiple error messages
 * [ ] automatic testing of brainfuck source files in `test/` directory
   * Mostly complete, but doesn't check if the right compilation error occurs
-    * will hold off on completing that until mulit-error support is implemented
+    * will implement that after adding machine-readable IDs

 #### Planned

+* [ ] include machine-readable error IDs in error messages
 * [ ] make some hard-coded values (like tape size) configurable when building

 #### Under Consideration